The Evolution of Retail Pricing: What’s Changed and Where Brands Must Focus Next

 2) A One-size-fits-all Approach

 Many tools use the same, standardized template to analyze pricing across industries.
 They rely on category pricing bands and competitive benchmarking, and fail to take key nuances into consideration, such as brand equity or differences in price sensitivity across consumer segments.
 Accurate retail pricing requires analyses to be tailored specifically to apparel, footwear, or accessories brands and their current and aspirational audience targets.
-For example, MakerSights combines pricing analytics with its extensive retail data library and customers’ own consumer profiles and sentiment data to generate contextualized and holistic pricing recommendations.
+For example, MakerSights combines pricing optimization with its extensive retail data library and customers’ own consumer profiles and sentiment data to generate contextualized and holistic pricing recommendations.